charlesb/CDF-workshop/README.md

 The API documentation is available [here](https://www.meetup.com/meetup_api/docs/stream/2/event_comments/#websockets): https://www.meetup.com/meetup_api/docs/stream/2/event_comments/#websockets

-In this scenario we are going to stream all comments, for all topics, into NiFi and classify each one of them into the 5 categories listed above.
+In this workshop we are going to stream all comments, for all topics, into NiFi and classify each one of them into the 5 categories listed below:

+- very negative
+- negative
+- neutral
+- positive
+- very positive

-To do that we need to score each comment's content against the Stanford CoreNLP's sentiment model.
+To do so we will score each comment against the Stanford CoreNLP's sentiment model as we will see [later](https://github.com/charlesb/CDF-workshop#run-the-sentiment-analysis-model-as-a-rest-like-service).

 In real-world use case we would probably filter by event of our interest but for the sake of this workshop we won't and assume all comments are given for the same event: the famous CDF workshop!